Anonymous991/MERL/README.md

 CONFIGS AND SEED USED IN THE PAPER

-N = 10 for simple_spread and 2 for simple_tag and hard_tag

-DESIRED CONFIGS = {simple_spread, simple_tag, hard_tag} representing cooperative navigation, easy predator-prey and hard predator-prey, respectively.
+DESIRED CONFIGS = {simple_tag, hard_tag, simple_push and simple_adversary} representing easy predator-prey, hard predator-prey, keep-away and physical deception respectively.

 SEED = {2018, 2019, 2020, 2021, 2022}